Virtual Machines and Linux¶

 your user name on the VM is: hymo

 your user password is:

-Regularly run system updates.
-For this purpose, check if the shield-icon on the bottom right is marked with an orange dot.
-If this is the case, double-click on the shields icon and click on Install Updates.
-The password is the same as above (
+Alternatively, check if the shield-icon on the bottom right is marked with an orange dot.
+If this is the case, double-click on the shields icon and click on Install Updates (recall the password is

 To transfer data from the host system (e.g., your Windows) to the Mint Hyfo VM, enable folder sharing as described in the below section on folder sharing.
 Note that you will not need to add your user name to the VM’s vboxsf group (i.e.,